zzFluke/linux_files/README_arch.md

    * nemo-dropbox (for nemo integration)
    * xviewer (for image viewing)

-4. Start chromium, download Pycharm and CLion, then install.
+6. Start chromium, download Pycharm, then install.

-5. install the following with `pacman` for C++ development:

-   * boost
-   * cmake
-   * yaml-cpp

-6. To setup chinese input, at the command line, run:
+7. To setup chinese input, at the command line, run:
    ```
    ibus-setup
    ```